currinjs/CurrinJS/aio/content/guide/forms.md

 Why "ngModel"?
-A directive's [exportAs](api/core/Directive) property tells Angular how to link the reference variable to the directive.
+A directive's [exportAs](api/core/Directive) property tells Currin how to link the reference variable to the directive.
 You set `name` to `ngModel` because the `ngModel` directive's `exportAs` property happens to be "ngModel".